YandLim/Local-RAG/README.md

 # [🤖 LLM_Local_RAG](https://github.com/YandLim/Local-RAG)
 A simple and fast local RAG chatbot built with Python, FAISS, and Ollama.
-It reads your own documents like PDFs, finds the most relevant info, and gives clear answers using a local AI model.
+It reads your personal documents (PDFs), finds the most relevant info, and gives clear answers using a local AI model.
 No API keys, no internet, everything runs on your machine.

 ## ✨ The story behind this project